Channels of communication

 These communication channel solutions may be used for formal or informal conversations, and may also be regarded as official or unofficial means of communication within a company.

-In this guide, we’ll talk about all the communication channels you may encounter in a business setting and what kind of communication they’re suitable for.
+In this guide, we’ll talk about all the types of communication channels you may encounter in a business setting and what kind of communication they’re suitable for.
 We’ll provide examples for each channel of communication, list the software and equipment you may need to implement them, as well as explain their advantages and disadvantages in helping you establish effective communication within your organization.

 Formal vs Informal channels of communication

 The first distinction in terms of the types of communication channels we’ll talk about is the one between formal and informal channels.

 - Formal communication channels are used for exchanging official company information, such as company strategies, goals, policies, agreements, or feedback.
 Formal communication channels are also used for company-wide communication between employees and their superiors or colleagues, on topics that are strictly related to business.

 - Using the comment feature in Google Docs to provide feedback for business proposals, blog post drafts, and press releases, directly in the document